gwanted/fabric-gm/docs/source/build_network.rst

 -  A chaincode - **chaincode_example02** - is installed on ``peer0.org1.example.com`` and
    ``peer0.org2.example.com``

--  The chaincode is then "instantiated" on ``peer0.org2.example.com``.
+-  The chaincode is then "instantiated" on ``mychannel``.
 Instantiation adds the chaincode to the channel, starts the container for the target peer, and initializes the key value pairs associated with the chaincode.
 The initial values for this example are ["a","100" "b","200"].
 This "instantiation" results